Darvid-223/news-forum/README.md

 - **Comment Submission Issue:** A bug was encountered where submitting a comment while logged out resulted in an error.
 This was resolved by redirecting unauthenticated users to the login page.

+### Password Reset Functionality

+This project includes a password reset feature that allows users to reset their passwords in case they forget them.
+The functionality is implemented using Django's built-in authentication views, which handle the password reset process through email verification.

+#### Steps for Password Reset:

+1. Users can initiate the password reset process by clicking on the "Forgot your password?" link on the login page.
+2. The user will be prompted to enter their registered email address.
+3. If the email address is associated with an account, a password reset link will be sent to that email.
+4. The user can follow the link in the email to reset their password.

+#### Current Status:

+- **Bug:** The password reset functionality is not fully operational due to issues with SMTP authentication when attempting to send the reset email.
+Specifically, the application is encountering an `SMTPAuthenticationError` related to Google’s security settings.

+- **Resolution:** The issue is likely due to missing or incorrect configuration of an app-specific password in the email service used for sending the reset emails.
+Once the app-specific password is correctly set up, the feature should work as intended.

 ### Tools and Resources

 - [Django](https://www.djangoproject.com/): The main web framework used to build the application.